 Kelbley's Career Bests

-PREP AND PERSONAL: Helped the Hopewell-Loudon volleyball team win its fifth state title in 2001 ... named the Midland Athletic League Player of the Year in 2000 and 2001 ... earned all-state honors in final three seasons and was named the Ohio Division IV Player of the Year in 2001 ... only competed three years in varsity volleyball, but ended up ranked third in career kills (993), fifth in season kills (385), and ninth in match kills (26) in the Ohio state record book ... set high-school records for blocks in a match (13), kills in a season (364), and blocks in a season (84) ... in four years of volleyball competition, lost just two matches ... competed in the USA Volleyball 2001 Colorado Cup and earned the tournament's "Best Player" award ... member of the National Honor Society (school chapter vice president), SADD, and the quiz bowl team ... daughter of Cathi and Larry Kelbley ... youngest of three children ... born March 23, 1984, in Tiffin, Ohio ... enrolled in the Mendoza College of Business as a management information systems major.
+PREP AND PERSONAL: Helped the Hopewell-Loudon volleyball team win its fifth state title in 2001 ... named the Midland Athletic League Player of the Year in 2000 and 2001 ... earned all-state honors in final three seasons and was named the Ohio Division IV Player of the Year in 2001 ... only competed three years in varsity volleyball, but ended up ranked third in career kills (993), fifth in season kills (385), and ninth in match kills (26) in the Ohio state record book ... set high-school records for blocks in a match (13), kills in a season (364), and blocks in a season (84) ... in four years of volleyball competition, lost just two matches ... competed in the USA Volleyball 2001 Colorado Cup and earned the tournament's "Best Player" award ... member of the National Honor Society (school chapter vice president), SADD, and the quiz bowl team ... daughter of Cathi and Larry Kelbley ... youngest of three children ... born in Tiffin, Ohio ... graduated from the Mendoza College of Business with a degree in management information systems major.